Miggets7/eredivisie_standings/README.md

 # Eredivisie Standings

-This application provides Eredivisie football standings data.
-It scrapes the official Eredivisie website and formats the data for display on e-ink screens.
+This application provides football standings data for the Dutch Eredivisie and Keuken Kampioen Divisie leagues.
+It scrapes the official websites and formats the data for display on e-ink screens.

 ## Features

-- Real-time Eredivisie standings data
+- Real-time standings data for both Eredivisie and Keuken Kampioen Divisie
 - Configurable number of teams to display

 ## Setup